jebinshaju/vitalgenie/README.md

   - **HTML:** Provides the structure.
   - **Tailwind CSS:** Offers utility-first CSS styling and ensures responsiveness.
   - **Alpine.js:** Handles UI reactivity and state management.
-  - **JavaScript:** Manages API interactions, chat functions, audio recording, file uploads, and live monitoring updates.
+  - **JavaScript:** Manages API interactions, chat functions, audio recording, file uploads, live monitoring updates, and now the EHR PDF download.

 - **User Interaction:**
   The UI is divided into multiple sections (Home, Chat, Recording, Monitoring) that allow users to interact with the system, send audio/text/image data, and receive real-time feedback from the backend.

 ### External Integrations
 - **Google Gemini:**
-  Used for generative AI tasks such as transcript diarization, chat response generation, image analysis, and prescription extraction.
+  Used for generative AI tasks such as transcript diarization, chat response generation, image analysis, prescription extraction, and EHR report creation.

 - **Whisper Model:**
   Performs the heavy lifting of transcribing audio into text.